 - The collaborative approach is less expensive and less stressful than going to court.

 - Litigation can actually make difficult relationships more strained.
-Because divorcing couples will continue to have a relationship with each other through their children, collaborative law solutions promote better relationships for parents and children.
+Because divorcing couples will continue to have a relationship with each other through their children, a collaborative divorce promotes better relationships for parents and children.

 Is Collaborative Divorce Right For You?

 Not all cases are right for the collaborative approach.
 Sometimes there are simply too many hurt feelings and negative emotions for the collaborative law approach.
-However, if you and your spouse or ex-spouse are interested in saving money and working together toward a resolution that is good for both of you, collaborative family law may be the right choice.
+However, if you and your spouse or ex-spouse are interested in saving money and working together toward a resolution that is good for both of you, a collaborative divorce may be the right choice.